 - Statement on Gov. Kasich’s announcement of Ohio’s commitment to water quality

 - Ohio Farm Bureau’s response to the Toledo water crisis

 - Senate Bill 150: Separating facts and fiction

 - AFBF pushes back against U.S. EPA’s ‘federal land grab’

 Reporters, please visit our news room located in the Media and Publications section of this site.

-Keith Stimpert of the Ohio Farm Bureau Federation and Paul Shapiro of the Humane Society of the United States discussed animal care issues on WOSU Radio's "Open Line" on Wednesday, July 8.
+Representatives of the Ohio Farm Bureau Federation (OFBF) and the Humane Society of the United States (HSUS) will debate a wide range of animal care issues on this week's broadcast of Town Hall Ohio.

 Former U.S. Rep. Charles Stenholm will be the keynote speaker at OFBF’s 2009 Leadership Conference.
 Stenholm, who represented Texas residents in Congress for 13 terms, now advocates in Washington on behalf of the agriculture industry.

 Jeff Mason - Henry County and Amanda Denes - organization director for Erie, Huron and Lorain counties

 Because farming and ranching are as much a lifestyle as an occupation, the entire family – including children and seniors – are often exposed to the many hazards associated with an agricultural workplace.